 - Stretch before and after exercising to warm up and cool off.

 - Stay hydrated.
 Dehydration isn't a risk only during hot summer months.
 It's also important to drink enough fluids during the winter, especially if you're active.
 How much you need to stay properly hydrated depends on several factors.
 According to the U.S. National Academies of Sciences, Engineering, and Medicine, adequate daily intake is about 15.5 cups of fluids a day for men and around 11.5 cups of fluids a day for women.
 (Don't freak out.
 You get about 20 percent of that from the foods you eat.)

 - Maintain a healthy weight.
 Excess weight puts added pressure on vertebrae and disks.

 - Seek help for anxiety and depression.
 If you're depressed, don't wait for a break in the weather to get help.
 Indigo Online Care offers screenings for anxiety and depression for adults 18 and older.
-Simply complete a quick questionnaire and connect with a trusted Indigo Urgent Care provider via video to talk about a care plan and treatment options.
+Simply complete a quick questionnaire and connect with a trusted Indigo Health provider via video to talk about a care plan and treatment options.